Thinking of suing? Send a demand letter first. Use our free demand letter creator.

 Here are some common examples:

-• You and your roommate gave your landlord a $3,000 security deposit.
+You and your roommate gave your landlord a $3,000 security deposit.
 You both moved out, and your landlord has not returned the security deposit.
-You and your roommate are both owed the money, so the judge will want to make sure you both are part of the lawsuit.
+You and your roommate are both owed the money, so the judge will want to ensure you are part of the lawsuit.

 Determine who you need to sue (the “defendants”).